This post may contain affiliate links. Please read our disclosure policy.

 These step-by-step photos and instructions are here to help you visualize how to make soft ginger cookies.
 See the recipe box below for ingredient amounts and full recipe instructions.

-2. In a small bowl, mix together the spices.
-Add spice mixture to the cookie dough and mix well.
+2. In a small bowl, combine the spices and mix them well.
+Add the spice mixture to the dough and stir until evenly incorporated.

-3. Roll the cookie dough into a ball and roll the ball in granulated sugar.
+3. Roll the dough into small balls, then roll each ball in granulated sugar to coat.

 four photos showing how to make ginger cookies.